apache/metron/metron-analytics/metron-profiler/README.md

 *Required*

 A Stellar expression that is executed when the window period expires.
-The expression is expected to summarize the messages that were applied to the profile over the window period.
-The expression must result in a numeric value such as a Double, Long, Float, Short, or Integer.
+The expression is expected to summarize the messages that were applied to the profile over the window period, using the state accumulated by the updates.
+The result will typically be a single numeric value, but it may be any serializable object, as shown in Example 4 below.

 ### `expires`